-Traction Alopecia Causes and Solutions in Los AngelesHome / / Traction Alopecia Causes and Solutions in Los Angeles
+Traction Alopecia Causes and Solutions in Los AngelesHome / Hair Loss / Traction Alopecia Causes and Solutions in Los Angeles

 Everyone has their own favorite hairstyle.
 From braids to topknots, you always find yourself going back to the same style, whether you’re in a hurry and want something familiar, or just relaxing around the house.

 Traction alopecia happens when hair is pulled too tightly for prolonged periods in a repeated manner, says hair transplant surgeon, Dr. John Kahen M.D., from Beverly Hills Hair Restoration.
 Certain hairstyles, such as braids, ponytails, or cornrow braids, and even the weight of extensions, can all pull on hair roots and put hair follicles under continuous stress.
 Over time the follicles weaken, producing progressively smaller and finer hairs, until they are eventually lost completely.
 “I have countless patients who have walked into my Beverly Hills office inquiring about hair loss and hair thinning solutions for their traction alopecia,” says Kahen.
 “It almost always has to do with tight hair styles.”

 The process can also be associated with inflammation and redness of the scalp that can either be painful or symptomless.
 Hair follicles might actually experience scarring and be replaced by fibrous tissue, making the hair loss permanent over time, says Dr. Kahen.